kaboc/flutter_custom_text/README.md

 [![codecov](https://codecov.io/gh/kaboc/flutter_custom_text/branch/main/graph/badge.svg?token=H7ILK6CS0V)](https://codecov.io/gh/kaboc/flutter_custom_text)

-A highly customisable text widget that enables decorations and gestures on strings, and the special TextEditingController that makes most of the functionality available in an editable text field too.
+A highly customisable text widget that enables decorations and gestures on strings, and a special TextEditingController that makes most of the functionality of CustomText available in an editable text field too.

-This package is useful for making part of text (e.g. URLs, email addresses or phone numbers) react to taps / long-presses / hover, or for only highlighting partial strings with colors and different font settings.
-You can configure the appearance and the behaviour using multiple definitions consisting of regular expressions, text styles, gesture callbacks, etc.
+This package is useful for making partial strings in text (e.g. URLs, email addresses or phone numbers) react to tap, long-press and hover gestures, or for only highlighting particular strings with colors and different font settings.
+You can configure the appearance and the behaviour using multiple definitions consisting of regular expressions, text styles, gesture handlers, etc.

 ## Usage by examples

 Most of the examples here are contained in the sample app in the [example/][example] folder.
-Just click on the link below to open its web version and see what this package can achieve.
+Just click on the link below to open its web version and see what this package can do.

 **[Web Demo][demo]**